protontypes/open-sustainable-technology/README.md

 - [WorldCereal](https://github.com/WorldCereal/worldcereal-classification) - An efficient, agile and robust EO based system for timely global crop monitoring at field scale.
 - [AgML](https://github.com/Project-AgML/AgML) - Provides access to public agricultural datasets for common agricultural deep learning tasks, with standard benchmarks and pretrained models, as well the ability to generate synthetic data and annotations.
 - [Broccoli](https://github.com/flauschtrud/broccoli) - A free eco-friendly recipe app for building your recipe collection, distraction free cooking and seasonal ingredients.
+- [epicrop](https://codeberg.org/adamhsparks/epicrop) - Simulation modelling of crop diseases using a Susceptible-Exposed-Infectious-Removed (SEIR) model in R.

 ## Emissions

 ### Carbon Intensity and Accounting

-- [CarbonFootprintEGU](https://github.com/milankl/CarbonFootprintEGU) - Travel carbon footprint of the European Geosciences Union General Assembly 2019.
 - [NMF.earth app](https://github.com/NMF-earth/nmf-app) - iOS & Android app to understand and reduce your carbon footprint.
 - [EnergyPATHWAYS](https://github.com/energyPATHWAYS/EnergyPATHWAYS) - The energyPATHWAYS Model is a professional, open source energy and carbon planning tool for use in evaluating long-term, economy-wide greenhouse gas mitigation scenarios.
 - [blockchain-carbon-accounting](https://github.com/opentaps/blockchain-carbon-accounting) - Code of the Carbon Accounting and Certification Working Group.